Symplectic structure perturbations and continuity of symplectic invariants: Introduction

-{\bf Acknowledgement} \,\,First of all, I would like to thank my advisor, Michael Usher, introducing this problem to me with many helpful discussions and suggestions along the process of writing up this paper.
-Second, I would also like to thank several useful conversations with Michael Entov, Kaoru Ono, Leonid Polterovich, Sobhan Seyfaddini and Weiwei Wu.
-Last but not least, I am grateful for Stefan M{\"u}ller for his common interest in this problem and his generous sharing of many ideas. \\
+First of all, I would like to thank my Ph.D. advisor, Michael Usher, for introducing this problem to me, as well as many helpful discussions and suggestions along the process of writing up this paper.
+Second, I would like to thank several useful conversations with Michael Entov, Yong-Geun Oh, Kaoru Ono, Leonid Polterovich, Sobhan Seyfaddini, and Weiwei Wu.
+I am also grateful for Stefan M{\"u}ller for his common interest in this problem and his generous sharing of many ideas.
+Last but not least, I am thankful to the anonymous referee for his/her suggestions and corrections.